robertavant1/NFL_scraper.py/README.md

 - **Winner Determination:** The score is calculated a score based on which team has a higher statistic in each category.
 The team with the higher score is declared the winner.

 **Running the Script**
-- execute the code by running the sxript
+- execute the code by running the script
 - follow the prompts that appear and input the team names, making sure to follow naming the rules above

 ## Example